lewispjjpb/simple-task-service/simple-task-service/README.md

 ## Running with Docker Compose

-The easiest way to run the application is using Docker Compose:
+1) If necessary, cd into the project directory simple-task-service
+2) In the terminal, run the following command: docker-compose up --build
+3) The application will be available at http://localhost:3000/tasks

-bash
+## bash commands:
 ### Build and start the application
 docker-compose up --build
 ### To run in detached mode